mapninja/Earthsys144/week02/04_TURN_IN_introducing_collections_and_pixels_in_earth_engine.md

 - **Bands**
 - **Pixels**

-These ideas matter because most Earth observation data is not a single picture.
-Instead, it is usually:

-- one of many images collected over time
-- made of multiple bands that measure different parts of the electromagnetic spectrum
-- built from pixels, where each pixel stores a value

 In this exercise, you will progressively narrow your analysis by:

 1. starting with an image collection